MTF270 - Turbulence modeling

 - Derive the SGS models using tensor notation

-- Understand and describe the concept of modeled (for example SGS) dissipation between resolved and modeled scales
+- Understand and describe the concept of modelled (for example SGS) dissipation between resolved and modeled scales

 - Describe the method how to prescribe unsteady, fluctuating inlet boundary conditions

-- Be able to carry out an simulation with a commercial CFD code
+- Be able to carry out an simulation with a commerical CFD code

 The development of computers and Computational Fluid Dynamics (CFD)